JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 {{< /cards >}}

-But, time is money.

-And you are loosing both without a proper website.

 #### Leads and Offers

 Linktree does things very well, yet cant compete with:

-1. Domain 1sty free with CC required (This is a potential CAC)
+1. Domain 1st y free with CC required (This is a potential CAC)
-2. abcd
+2. Name a Million more goodies that wont be good enough and still will lower your LTV

+But when you consider the resources required to make a linktree like so scalable, that is worth [to get paid...not so much....](https://jalcocert.github.io/JAlcocerT/stripe-for-saas/)

+You might rethink that.

+And maybe focusing on getting better clients - I mean, that would value more your active engagement on deliver to them value.

+Leaving the automatic mode for B2C, for which [stripe and software](https://jalcocert.github.io/JAlcocerT/stripe-for-saas/) is there to help decoupling your time.

 Some people have been contacting me via EE registry `https://ariregister.rik.ee/eng/company/`